Sponsored content by

-Do you support lowering the drink drive limit?
+Do you support the Government's decision to lower the drink drive limit?

-LATEST: Drivers who exceed a new lower drink drive limit will be hit with instant fines and demerit points, the Government announced today.
+Drivers who exceed a new lower drink-drive limit will be hit with instant fines and demerit points, the Government says, but insists Kiwis will still be able to have "one or two" drinks before driving.

 Transport Minister Gerry Brownlee today revealed that Cabinet had lower the legal blood alcohol limit from 80 to 50 milligrams of alcohol per 100 millilitres of blood for drivers aged over 20.

-However, drivers caught between the new limit and the old one will not be subject to court action, with police able to issue penalties on the spot.
+However, drivers caught between the new limit and the old one will not be subject to court action.
+Instead, police will be able to issue penalties on the spot.

-Brownlee told reporters that Cabinet was conscious of the need to reach a balance between "the desire to indicate that we want people to be more cautious about the level of alcohol in their blood when they get behind the wheel and in fact determining that they are at a criminal level".
+Brownlee said Cabinet was conscious of the need to reach a balance between ''the desire to indicate that we want people to be more cautious about the level of alcohol in their blood when they get behind the wheel and in fact determining that they are at a criminal level''.

-A two-year review of the impact of lowering the legal blood-alcohol limit by 30mg suggested 3.4 lives would be saved a year and 64 injury-causing crashes avoided - and $200 million in social costs would be saved over 10 years, Brownlee said.
+A two-year review of the impact of lowering the legal blood alcohol limit by 30 milligrams suggested that each year 3.4 lives would be saved and 64 injury-causing crashes would be avoided.
+It would save $200 million in social costs over 10 years, Brownlee said.

-"Data collected by police over the past 22 months shows 53 drivers were involved in fatal and serious injury crashes with blood-alcohol readings of between 51 and 80mg per 100ml of blood," he said.
+"Data collected by Police over the past 22 months shows 53 drivers were involved in fatal and serious injury crashes with blood alcohol readings of between 51 and 80 milligrams per 100 millilitres of blood," he said.

-He had since claimed that he could have passed the bill even without the support of the National Party.
+He has since claimed that he could have passed the bill even without the support of the National Party.

 Today Lees-Galloway said it was his proposal which had led to today's decision.